EN

 ABOUT

 We have studied the ancient history of the Alentejo’s wines and vineyards, as well as a vast range of traditions, geology, textures and aromas.
 We preserve genuineness because we feel, from the outset, that we have time on our side.
 We looked for traditional grape varieties and found them.
-Using the simplest possible processes, we managed to produce wines that we hope are authentic messengers, clearly transmitting the local emotions and reflecting the terroir.
-We wanted to convey an understanding of the nature of the region and we succeeded.
+Using the most simple process, we have managed to produce wines that are authentic messengers, clearly conveying the local emotions and terroir.
+Our ambition was to come to understand the nature of the spots, and we succeeded.

 A region of rolling plains, the Alentejo has a relatively smooth and flat landscape that stretches across almost a third of mainland Portugal.
 Only Serra de São Mamede, to the north of the denomination, differs from the standard.
 The soils alternate between schist, clay, marble, granite and limestone, in an unusual diversity.
 The climate is clearly Mediterranean, hot and dry, with a strong continental influence.